Matrix-product state skeletons in Onsager-integrable quantum chains: Introduction

 In recent decades, significant advances have been made in understanding the ground state physics of one-dimensional quantum many-body systems.
 While integrability provides an analytical probe of phenomena in special families of Hamiltonians \cite{Korepin97,Baxter16}, numerical methods related to matrix-product state (MPS) approximations allow us to understand features of the general interacting case \cite{White92,Schollwock11}.
 When the many-body Hamiltonian has a spectral gap, the entanglement area law guarantees an MPS approximation to the ground state \cite{Hastings07,Cirac21}.
 Beyond approximations, MPS are also a valuable analytical tool.
 MPS-solvable Hamiltonians have exact MPS ground states, in the sense that the ground state can be represented with a finite bond dimension in the thermodynamic limit.
 Such models, including the AKLT chain \cite{Affleck87}, have led to many insights \cite{Cirac21}.
 For example, MPS approaches have led to a deeper understanding of symmetry fractionalisation, order parameters, and the classification of symmetry-protected topological (SPT) phases in one dimension \cite{Pollmann10,Chen11,Schuch11,Turner11}.

 It is interesting to consider the connection between integrable models and Hamiltonians that admit exact MPS ground states: neither property implies the other, yet both facilitate analytic insights into quantum many-body systems.
 Simple examples of MPS-solvable Hamiltonian families are the one-parameter ``disorder line'' of product states in the XY model \cite{Barouch71,Kurmann82,Muller85,Chung01,Franchini07}, and its MPS-solvable Kramers-Wannier dual \cite{Wolf06,Smith22}.
 Refs. \cite{Jones21,Jones23} investigated this question more broadly in families of free-fermion chains (the translation-invariant BDI and AIII classes of the tenfold way \cite{Altland97}).
 Despite the simple exact-solvability of free fermion models \cite{Lieb61}, their ground states are generically \emph{not} exact matrix-product states, as their entanglement spectra have infinite rank \cite{Franchini11,Jones21}.
 However, taking the BDI class for definiteness, we can precisely characterise the subset of this family with exact MPS ground states.
 Each model in the BDI class corresponds to a Laurent polynomial $f(z)$, and the model has an exact MPS ground state if and only if $f(z)= z^p g(z)^2 h(z)$ for some integer $p$, polynomial $g(z)$, and Laurent polynomial $h(z)$, where $h(z)=h(1/z)$.
 The sub-family satisfying this condition constitutes the MPS skeleton: a structure underlying the entire phase diagram.
-While lying exactly on the skeleton is fine-tuned, it is dense in the following sense.
-We can find a sequence of models lying on the skeleton with ground states that give an arbitrarily good approximation to the energy density of a generic ground state in the class.
+In contrast to finding an MPS approximation to the ground state of a general gapped Hamiltonian, the ground states along this skeleton can be represented exactly by an MPS with finite bond dimension in the thermodynamic limit.
+While lying exactly on the skeleton is fine-tuned, it is dense in the following sense: we can find a sequence of models lying on the skeleton with ground states that give an arbitrarily good approximation to the energy density of a generic ground state in the class.
 Hence, we have an analytic approach for approximating those ground states in the phase diagram that have an infinite-rank entanglement spectrum \cite{Jones21,Jones23}.